-The climb to Roque de Los Muchachos starts on banana plantations by the shore and climbs by old gravel roads in the pine wood to reach more than 2300 meters altitude.
+The climb to Roque de Los Muchachos starts on the shore and climbs by old gravel roads in the pine wood to reach more than 2300 meters altitude.
 It’s an epic climb, but all rideable and never exhausting.
 The route then descents on fast gravel roads all the way down to Tazacorte beach to climbs again in the volcanic landscape of Cumbre Vieja.
 A steep downhill to Santa Cruz closes the loop and completes the trail route.

 Santa Cruz was founded in 1500 as the last European port on the way to the Americas.

 Caldera de Taburiente is an old massive crater surrounded by the highest peaks on the island.
 The eastern slopes are usually shrouded in the clouds, the rain filters all the way through the western side of the mountains forming springs, streams and waterfalls.